SyedRizvi258/Expense-Tracker/README.md

 # Expense-Tracker (MERN Stack)
-- Built RESTful API endpoints with Node.js and Express to manage income and expense records in a MongoDB database.
+• Built RESTful API endpoints with Node.js and Express to manage income and expense records in a MongoDB database, ensuring efficient data handling.
-- Implemented a responsive and interactive frontend using ReactJS.
+• Developed a responsive and interactive frontend using ReactJS, creating an intuitive user experience.
-- Created a dynamic line chart to display income and expense trends over time using Chart.js.
+• Created a dynamic line chart with Chart.js to visualize income and expense trends over time, enhancing financial tracking.
-- Users can input and delete income and expense entries, view their total balance, and track their financial status.
+• Implemented features for users to input, delete, and track financial records, enabling comprehensive management of personal finances